 In September 2015, the Commission awarded one of these chairs to the Pompeu Fabra University (UPF), to Prof. Dr. Javier Arregui, Associate Professor in the Department of Political and Social Sciences and expert in processes of decision-making and policy-making within the European Union.

 Since 2016, the JMC in EU governance has been actively pursuing its teaching, research and dissemination objectives.
-The ultimate success of the first funding period (2015-2018) has brought to a renewal of the project for the 2018-2021 framework.
+The success of the two last funding periods (2015-2018 and 2018-2021) has brought to a renewal of the project for the 2021-2024 framework.